GK Distribution

 - Play ball to target forward.

-- Less chance of retaining the ball.
+- Facilitates rapid vertical progression of the ball.

-- Less effective against aerially dominant centre-backs.
+- Ineffective against opponents with aerially dominant central defenders.

 Over Opposition Defense